 Control-Flow Breaking

-Control-Flow representation is an important piece of information for reverse engineers as it is used to represent elementary computational block (or basic block) and how they are related to each other.
+Control-Flow representation is an important piece of information for reverse engineers as it is used to represent elementary computational block (or basic block) and how they relate to each other.

-A large part of the decompilation process relies on this control flow representation, and the disassembler will likely fail the decompilation if it does not manage to determine the control-flow graph of the function.
+A large part of the decompilation process relies on such a control flow representation, and the disassembler will likely fail the decompilation if it does not manage to determine the control-flow graph of the function.

-The idea of this pass is to inject custom and non-executed instructions at the beginning of the function which is breaking – to some extent – the analysis of the disassemblers.
+The idea of this pass is to inject custom and non-executing instructions at the beginning of the function which break and unalign – to some extent – the analysis of the disassemblers.

 Here are the results with IDA and BinaryNinja: